AlbertMietus/MESS/SystemEngineering/AgileSIA/demo/H1-needs.rst

 Requirements
 ============

 .. tip:: As you probably guessed, not “any bumper” will do.
-So spend some time on *requirements gathering*.
+So, spend some time on *requirements gathering*.

 .. req:: Build to impress
    :ID: BUMPER_chrome